Killing of Andy Lopez: Investigation

 On October 26, 2013, the Federal Bureau of Investigation started to conduct an independent investigation in Lopez's death.
-Sonoma County Sheriff Steve Freitas announced in a statement on October 25 that he will cooperate fully with federal investigators.
+Sonoma County Sheriff Steve Freitas announced in a statement on October 25 that he would cooperate fully with federal investigators.
 It is the first time the FBI has investigated an officer-involved shooting in Sonoma County since the 1997 shooting death of Kuanchung Kao in Rohnert Park.

 Investigators said Gelhaus feared for the safety of himself and his partner, and had to make an immediate decision to shoot when Lopez turned around and allegedly began raising the apparent assault weapon in their direction.
 The gun was later found to be an AK-47 replica air-soft pellet gun with the orange barrel tip marking broken off.
 Gelhaus was in a deputy sheriff's uniform and marked sheriff's patrol car; however, Lopez would not have seen the uniform or patrol car since the officers approached him from behind;

 In the autopsy, Lopez was found to have significant levels of THC in his blood, consistent with smoking marijuana 60 to 75 minutes previously; he was also found to have a joint in his pocket.
 'A 13-year-old boy high on marijuana would likely have suffered "impaired judgment, slowed decision making and increased mental processing time, particularly when having to deal with performance of a sudden, unanticipated tasks, including decisions that needed to be quickly responded to.'"

 Gelhaus was cleared to return to duty on December 9, 2013, but was able to work at his desk and not on patrol.
 On July 7, 2014, District Attorney Jill Ravitch announced no charges would be filed against Gelhaus.
 In August 2014, Gelhaus was allowed to return to patrolling the streets.

 The district attorney, Jill Ravich, referred the completed investigative report to the Sonoma County Grand Jury, but the civil Grand Jury declined to review it, citing lack of expertise.

 On July 1, 2015, the U.S. Department of Justice announced that it would not file criminal charges of violating one's civil rights against Gelhaus.
 According to a Justice Department spokesman, the decision to not file charges against Gelhaus was due to insufficient evidence that he willfully used excessive force that resulted in Lopez's death.
 A group of federal prosecutors and FBI agents reviewed the case and determine there was a lack of evidence Gelhaus violated Andy Lopez's civil rights.